wallacebrf/synology_snmp/README.md

 4. configure email settings, the destination email address, the from email address, and the frequency in which notification emails will be re-sent if the issue still persists
 5. check what types of data is to be collected from the NAS
 6. enter the details for influxDB.
---> for influxdb 2, the "database" will be the randomly generated string identifying the data bucket, for example "a6878dc5c298c712"
+--> for InfluxDB 2, the "database" will be the randomly generated string identifying the data bucket, for example "a6878dc5c298c712"
---> for influxdb 2, the "User Name of Influx DB" can be left as the default value --> for influxdb 2, the "Password" is the API access key / Authorization Token.
+--> for InfluxDB 2, the "User Name of Influx DB" can be left as the default value --> for InfluxDB 2, the "Password" is the API access key / Authorization Token.
 7. on the NAS, go to Control Panel --> Terminal & SNMP --> SNMP and configure the SNMP version 3 settings.
-8. configure the SNMP settings for the synology NAS. these settings must match the settings the NAS has been configured to use.
+8. configure the SNMP settings for the Synology NAS. these settings must match the settings the NAS has been configured to use.

 ### Configuration of crontab

-This script can be run through synology Task Scheduler.
+This script can be run through Synology Task Scheduler.
 However it has been observed that running large scripts like this as frequently as every 60 seconds causes the synoschedtask system application to use large amounts of resources and causes the script to execute slowly
 	#details of this issue can be seen here:
 	#https://www.reddit.com/r/synology/comments/kv7ufq/high_disk_usage_on_disk_1_caused_by_syno_task/
 	#to fix this it is recommend to directly edit the crontab at /etc/crontab